hashicorp/terraform-provider-kubernetes/website/docs/r/pod_security_policy.html.markdown

 A Pod Security Policy is a cluster-level resource that controls security sensitive aspects of the pod specification.
 The PodSecurityPolicy objects define a set of conditions that a pod must run with in order to be accepted into the system, as well as defaults for the related fields.

+~> NOTE: With the release of Kubernetes v1.25, PodSecurityPolicy has been removed.
+You can read more information about the removal of PodSecurityPolicy in the [Kubernetes 1.25 release notes](https://kubernetes.io/blog/2022/08/23/kubernetes-v1-25-release/#pod-security-changes).

 ## Example Usage

 ```hcl